cryptfolionz/api/README.md

 ## Request format

-Do not request a public endpoint more than once per five seconds or you will be automatically blocked.
+Do not request an endpoint more than once per five seconds or you may be automatically blocked.
 (Different pricing plans have different limits.)

-## API Versioning
+## API versioning

 At some point in the future, we will push out a stable `v1` of this API which you can use to build long-term applications.
-At any time, you can use the `latest` version to access new features, however the latest API may change at any time.
+At any time, you can use the `latest` version to access new features, however this API may change at any time.

 | Version | Description | Example |
 |---------|-------------|---------|